 I went to get closure, to say goodbye.
 I’d hired a car, and the driver was so arrogant, he drove off a bridge.
 It flipped, fell about 25 feet.
 We all survived, but I had to perform first aid in the middle of a cloud of mosquitoes, in the middle of a swamp, in the middle of the night, in the middle of nowhere with all my cameras everywhere, and I thought this is it, I’m finished.
 I’m finished with Congo.

-When one views the images, they will mesmerize by the beauty and seductiveness of the landscape of the region.
-However, when reality finally sinks in, the colors suddenly become less fantastic and become more grotesque and terrifying.
+When one views the images, one will be mesmerized by the beauty and seductiveness of the region’s landscape.
+However, when reality finally sinks in, the colors suddenly become less fantastic and more grotesque and terrifying.
 The image of an innocent boy suddenly brings into sharp focus the rifle he is carrying.
 The appealing trees in the background throw into sharper relief the ragged tents, skeletons, and tombstones.

 The world created by the images is without rules, and metaphorically, not even the rules of color.
 Enclave forces the reality to the face of the society in a more profound manner than the mainstream coverage of war many are used to.
 Richard Mosse uses the simple act of modifying the palate of the landscapes to alter society’s perceptions of war and chaos.
 He uses provocation to evoke strong reactions to situations that the masses are accustomed to by spreading into our day-to-day lives.

 The imagery is both psychedelic and disturbing.
 Mosse’s view makes the forgotten unforgettable.
 The devastation that is currently invisible to mainstream society will never be unseen.
-It is important that the international community not forgets nor ignores what has happened and continues to happen in the area.
+It is essential that the international community not forgets nor ignores what has happened and continues to happen in the area.